Santiago Luna

 Santiago Luna Torres (born 29 November 1962) is a Spanish professional golfer.

+Career

 Luna's father was on the staff at Puerta de Hierro Golf Club in Madrid.

-He turned professional in 1982 and has spent over twenty years on the European Tour, playing in over five hundred tournaments.
+In 1982, Luna turned professional.
+He has spent over twenty years on the European Tour, playing in over five hundred tournaments.
 He ranked in the top one hundred on the Order of Merit twelve times, with a best of 31st place in 1998.

 His sole win on the European Tour came in 1995 at the Madeira Island Open, but he has several victories in other professional tournaments.
 He has represented his country in international competition several times, and in 1999 he helped Spain to the runner-up position at the World Cup.